garado/cozy/.github/README.md

 Hi!
 This is **cozy**, my [AwesomeWM](https://awesomewm.org/) config.
 Thanks for checking it out!

-The primary goal of this setup is to create an environment that:
+The primary goals of this setup are to create an environment that:

 1. can be used easily on both my laptop and my touchscreen tablet
 2. integrates all the cli tools I use to manage my life into a nice dashboard
 3. looks awesome!

 This is a port of my old Eww config.
-I've decided to keep maintaining the Eww config [here](https://github.com/garado/cozy/tree/eww).
-(Still heavily wip)
+I've decided to keep maintaining the Eww config [here](https://github.com/garado/cozy/tree/eww) because I might leave AwesomeWM one day.
+(Eww version is heavily wip and will probably never be as feature-rich as the Awesome version, and also won't be updated as often)

 <h2>Dashboard</h2>